-For the reasons above, most modern file systems buffer writes in memory for anywhere between five and thirty seconds, representing yet another trade-off: if the system crashes before the updates have been propagated to disk, the updates are lost; however, by keeping writes in memory longer, performance can be improved by batching, scheduling, and even avoiding writes.
+For the reasons above, most modern file systems buffer writes in memory for anywhere between 5 and 30 seconds, which represents another trade-off.
+If the system crashes before the updates have been propagated to disk, the updates are lost; for this reason, more paranoid applications will force writes to disk explicitly (e.g., by calling fsync()).
+However, by buffering writes, performance can be greatly increased, by batching writes together, scheduling them, and avoiding some altogether.